 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

-What’s in Store for the Holidays in 2022 in San Francisco?
+What’s in Store for the Holidays in 2024 in San Francisco?

-A lot of venues don’t release their full holiday lineup all at once.
+That said, a lot of venues still don’t release their full holiday lineup all at once.
 I update this post multiple times each year, so bookmark it and keep checking back.
-That’s the best way to learn about all any straggler events and additional details for previously-announced activities as they are released.
+That’s the best way to learn about any straggler events and to fill in additional details for previously-announced activities as they are released.
+I also link to event websites where available where you can confirm further details, as they may change throughout the season.

 Christmas in San Francisco: 11 Things to Do to Celebrate the Holidays in the City